Skip to main content

 • ✓Digital product sales with international customers: Software, plugins, templates, and digital download businesses selling to customers worldwide who need compliant invoicing and multi-currency checkout

-• ✓B2B SaaS with complex subscription models: Companies offering tiered plans with upgrades, downgrades, usage-based components, and seat-based pricing that need flexible proration and billing logic
+• ✓B2B SaaS with complex subscription models: Companies offering tiered plans with upgrades, downgrades, usage-based components, and seat-based pricing that need proration and billing logic

 Who Should Skip Paddle?